Iowa Motorcycle Accident Attorneys You Can Trust

-These injuries can be life-altering in nature, making it absolutely crucial for motorcyclists to secure the appropriate insurance coverage.
-Many drivers are either uninsured or underinsured, which is why it’s a great idea for motorcyclists to consider uninsured/underinsured motorist coverage.
-Doing so can provide hundreds of thousands of dollars in additional coverage following a motorcycle accident.
+These injuries can be life-altering, making it crucial for motorcyclists to get the appropriate insurance coverage.
+Many drivers are uninsured or underinsured, which is why motorcyclists should consider uninsured/underinsured motorist coverage.
+This can provide hundreds of thousands of dollars in additional coverage after a motorcycle accident.

 FAQs for Iowa & Nebraska Motorcycle Accident Litigation

 Motorcycle accident cases are handled differently from state to state.
-Peters Law Firm has experience litigating cases in both Iowa and Nebraska.
-The following frequently asked questions will help you better understand your options following a motorcycle accident event:
+Peters Law Firm has experience litigating cases in Iowa and Nebraska.
+These frequently asked questions will help you better understand your options following a motorcycle accident:

 How is fault determined in Iowa and Nebraska?

 Iowa uses the Comparative Fault Act to determine fault in motorcycle accident cases.
-This means that a jury will determine how much fault is assigned to each party.
-Depending on the percentage of fault the motorcyclist is found to have, that will determine the amount of damages they can be rewarded.
+This means a jury decides how much fault is assigned to each party.
+The percentage of fault the motorcyclist is found to have will determine the amount of damages they can be rewarded.
 For example, if the motorcyclist claims $100,000 in damages and is found to be 10% at fault, they will only receive $90,000.

-In contrast, Nebraska applies stricter negligence laws.
-This means that if the motorcyclist is found to have been 50% or more at fault for an accident, they will not be eligible to recover any damages.
-Always consult with your attorney to understand the legal options available to you.
+Nebraska applies stricter negligence laws.
+This means that if the motorcyclist is found to have been 50% or more at fault for an accident, they won't be eligible to recover any damages.
+Always consult your attorney to understand the legal options available to you.

 What damages can be claimed following a motorcycle accident?

-The following damages can be claimed following a motorcycle accident:
+The following damages can be claimed after a motorcycle accident:

 - Medical & funeral expenses